-- Full names. - Use hyphen between the names if you want both to appear in the bibliography. - List them in ascending order according to the involvement in the conduct of the article or the ranking of the research group. - List by asterisks () to be correlated in the credits. - Authors with the same academic and institutional affiliation are marked with the same number of asterisks.
+- Full names. - Use hyphen between the names if you want both to appear in the bibliography. - List them in ascending order according to the involvement in the conduct of the article or the ranking of the research group. - List using numerical superscripts, which must be correlated in the credits. - Authors with the same academic and institutional affiliation are marked with mark the same superscript number.